Dfind

 (This shows part of the file viewer on the right over the results

 window on the left.
-Normally the file viewer will fill the
+Normally the file viewer will fill the whole

 screen).